Wine Appellations or AVA’s in California Wine Country

 What is a Wine Appellations or American Viticultural Area?

 What about Reserve wines, Library wines?
 These have nothing to do with AVA.
-Here is an article on tasting wines with these unofficial labels.
+Please read Wine Labels 101.